heeduk/polygenic-risk-score-asthma/README.md

 dim(prs)
 ```

-Next, import the population information and merge it with the PRS results.
+Import the population information and merge it with the PRS results.

 ```R
 pop_info <- read.table("path/to/1KGP/integrated_call_samples_v3.20130502.ALL.panel", header=TRUE)